This Chicken and Asparagus Stir-Fry with Lemon is a flavour explosion. It uses simple ingredients for a no muss, no fuss lunch or dinner.

 - 2 tablespoons olive oil

-- 2 bunches of asparagus ends snapped off, chopped into inch long pieces
+- 2 bunches asparagus ends snapped off, chopped into inch long pieces

 - 4 cloves garlic smashed or minced